 There are some important things to note regarding how Algo auctions will work:

-1) Duration, Supply & Price: At every auction, a fixed amount of Algos are available for a fixed amount of time.
+1) Duration, Supply & Price: At every auction, a fixed amount of Algos is available for a fixed amount of time.
 During the auction the price of the Algo starts at an initial price and continues to drop until it hits a reserve price or all Algos for sale are sold at the auction’s clearing price.
 The price declines linearly over time.

 2) Participants: Users come in and bid during this auction by specifying how much money (in USD) they are willing to spend at that auction.